mithio/vault-python-sdk/README.md

 USAGE
 ------------
-With your application CLIENT ID, CLIENT KEY and MINING KEY, create a `VaultSDK` instance and your application can execute VAULT API.
+With your application CLIENT ID, CLIENT KEY and MINING KEY, create a `MithVaultSDK` instance and your application can execute VAULT API.
 For example

 ```